-- - Older Adults: Assess the need and capacity, develop partnerships, create and promote programs that support the mental health needs of older adults and their families, and promote and refer to existing groups. l capacity, develop p eir families, and pro artnerships, create mote and refer to ex and promote progran cisting groups. ns that support the mental Develop a work plan around decreasing social isolation, possibly through a friendly visitor program Planning Office on Aging, Volunteers of america, CSU Department of Healthy Aging, Veterans groups, Meals on Wheels?Faith Based orgainzations, Hom e Healthcare Agencies Identify and promote existing CSU Extension Pilot Phase Office on Aging, programs that enhance/enrich quality of life, such as "A Little Help," which connects older adults with community members who can complete small chores and "Home Share," where connects two unrelated people to live together, and the Grand Families Coalition Support group (bilingual) and others?
-PFAFC Volunteers of America, CSU Department of Healthy Aging Adults: Assess the need for, create, and promote support groups for adult populations who are not already being served, especially focused on the under-resourced communities, and promote and refer to existing groups. and promote suppo sourced communitie ort groups for adult s, and promote and populations who are not alreared refer to existing groups. ady being served, SUGGESTION: Assess interest and existing capacity for services for adults to rehabilitate so they can reunify with their children in foster care.
-Suggestion Parent education and parent support groups for adoptive parents of traumatized children/youth (TAPT- IN) csu Assessment Leap?
+Strategy Ownership Where in the process Possible partners Measures of Success/Impact Older Adults: Assess the need and capacity, develop partnerships, create and promote programs that support the mental health needs of older adults and their families, and promote and refer to existing groups. capacity, develop pair families, and pro artnerships, create mote and refer to ex and promote progratisting groups. ams that support the mental Develop a work plan around decreasing social isolation, possibly through a friendly visitor program Planning Office on Aging, Volunteers of america, CSU Department of Healthy Aging, Veterans groups, Meals on Wheels?
+Faith Based orgainzations, Hom e Healthcare Agencies Identify and promote existing CSU Extension Pilot Phase Office on Aging, programs that enhance/enrich quality of life, such as "A Little Help," which connects older adults with community members who can complete small chores and "Home Share," where connects two unrelated people to live together, and the Grand Families Coalition Support group (bilingual) and others?
+PFAFC Volunteers of America, CSU Department of Healthy Aging Adults: Assess the need for, create, and promote support groups for adult populations who are not already being served, especially focused on the under-resourced communities, and promote and refer to existing groups. and promote suppourced communitie ort groups for adult s, and promote and populations who are refer to existing grou not already being served, ips.
+SUGGESTION: Assess interest and existing capacity for services for adults to rehabilitate so they can reunify with their children in foster care.
+Suggestion Parent education and parent support groups for adoptive parents of traumatized children/youth (TAPT-IN) csu Assessment Leap?
 SUGGESTION: Promote existing support groups provided by partnership organizations, such as La Familia's Sexual Advocacy Spanish Speaking Women's group and Family Strengthening group, Matthew's House Strengthening Families group and others.
-Suggestion Provide referral to support resources for women in Larimer County communities through outreach and school fairs and posters,brochures.
+Suggestion Provide referral to support resources for women in Larimer County communities through outreach and school fairs and posters, brochures.
 PRD Implementation